pracsol/ModernDiskQueue/README.md

 ModernDiskQueue (MDQ) is a fork of DiskQueue, a robust, thread-safe, and multi-process persistent queue.
 MDQ **adds first-class async support**, **dependency injection semantics**, and is built on the **latest .NET LTS runtime**.

-MDQ is ideal for lightweight, resilient, First-In-First-Out storage of data using modern coding semantics.
+MDQ is ideal for lightweight, resilient, First-In-First-Out (FIFO) storage of data using modern coding semantics.

 **MDQ v3.*** - Improved support for custom serialization strategies.